Trump slams governors as ‘weak,’ urges crackdown on protests

 The president told the governors they were making themselves “look like fools” for not calling up more of the National Guard as a show for force on city streets.

-Attorney General Bill Barr, who was also on the call, told governors that a joint terrorist task force would be used to track agitators and urged local officials to “dominate” the streets and control, not react to crowds, and urged them to “go after troublemakers.”
+Attorney General Bill Barr, who was also on the call, told governors that a joint terrorist task force would be used to track agitators and urged local officials to “dominate” the streets and control, not react to crowds.
+He urged the governors to “go after troublemakers.”

-Trump’s angry exhortations at the nation’s governors came after a night of escalating violence, images of fires and looting and clashes with police filling the nation’s airwaves and overshadowing the largely peaceful protests.
-The protests grew so heated Friday night that the Secret Service rushed the president to an underground bunker previously used during terrorist attacks.
+Trump’s angry exhortations at the nation’s governors came after a Sunday night of escalating violence, images of fires and looting and clashes with police filling the nation’s airwaves and overshadowing the largely peaceful protests.
+The protests had grown so heated Friday night that the Secret Service rushed the president to an underground bunker previously used during terrorist attacks.

 On Monday, Trump also spoke of trying to criminalize flag-burning.
 The Supreme Court has conservative new members since it last ruled on that issue, and Trump said that “I think it’s time to review that again.”

-He continued his effort to project strength, using a series of inflammatory tweets and delivering partisan attacks during a time of national crisis.
+He continued his effort to project strength, using inflammatory tweets and delivering partisan attacks.

 Trump did not appear in public on Sunday and was not scheduled to on Monday either.